Shchelkovo Highway police station attack: Attack

-The attack took place on Wednesday afternoon in Balashikha on the Shchelkovskoye highway, 20km (12 miles) east of Moscow.
+The attack took place on Wednesday afternoon in Balashikha on the Shchelkovskoye highway, 20 km (12 miles) east of Moscow.
 The attack on the police station was carried out by two men armed with guns and axes.
 They seriously injured the policeman Mikhail Balakin, who was on duty in the street near the post, and opened fire on the police station building from his service weapon.
 By answering fire, the third inspector of the station, lieutenant Valery Pankov, managed to neutralize the attackers and called for reinforcements.

 Victims

 Two policemen were injured.
 One of them, Mikhail Balakin, died in the hospital later two weeks after the attack.

 Attackers

 According to the Interfax news agency, attackers were natives of Chechnya.
 They were not previously known to authorities.
 Both the attackers were shot dead by police, one died instantly, while the other later succumbed to his injuries.
 The attackers did not have accomplices.